Content and Trigger warnings:

 Maël waved a hand in front of his face.
 “I could do without the dust, though.
 This city is always so nasty.”

-“I feel like a little boy let out of school early, even with the crowds, and the dust and the stench.”
+“I’m like a little boy let out of school early, even with the crowds, and the dust, and the stench.”

 Maël and Li laughed, xyr contralto voice intertwining with Maël’s velvety bass.
 He wrapped an arm around Cam’s shoulders as they walked.
 “You’ve almost finished your trials.
 Things should ease up now.”